MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 :::image type="content" source="media/semantic-index-settings.png" alt-text="Screenshot showing the settings for excluding SharePoint online sites." lightbox="media/semantic-index-settings.png":::

-Microsoft Search and the semantic index support the exclusion of SharePoint online content from the tenant level index only.
+Microsoft Search and the semantic index support the exclusion of SharePoint online content from the tenant-level index only.
 There's no option to exclude results from Microsoft Search only or the semantic index only; actions apply to both at the same time.

-## Configuring Item Insights
+## Configuring Item insights

 On the Search and Intelligence page in the Microsoft 365 admin center, Item insights are enabled by default.
-Turning off people or item insights reduces the Microsoft Search and semantic index experience as results won't include relevant people that would have been derived from distribution groups or from the organizational chart.
+Turning off people or item insights reduces the Microsoft Search and semantic index experience, as results won't include relevant people that would have been derived from distribution groups or from the organizational chart.

 - **People insights** provide a list of relevant people to a user based on their public collaborative work in Microsoft 365.
-Public collaboration includes members of a public distribution group, individuals connected in the organizational chart.
+Public collaboration includes members of a public distribution group and individuals connected in the organizational chart.

 - **Item insights** allow recommendations for people in your organization based on their collaborative work in Microsoft 365.
-These recommendations might include but aren't limited to documents or other types of content and show up in people cards (contacts), Delve, The [Microsoft 365 app](https://www.microsoft365.com/), Microsoft 365 chat results, and other locations.
+These recommendations might include but aren't limited to documents or other types of content and show up in people cards (contacts), Delve, The [Microsoft 365 app](https://www.microsoft365.com/), Microsoft 365 Chat results, and other locations.

-Both Item insights and People Insights don't cover personalization features based on a user's own data.
+Both Item insights and People insights don't cover personalization features based on a user's own data.

 ## Incorporating third party information